Joendege/birthday_gift/README.md

 # Birthday Gift Site
 ---
 ### Project Overview
-This project aims at creating a eye catching birthday site using HTML and CSS.
+This project aims at creating an eye catching birthday site using HTML and CSS.

 ### Tools
 1. Visual Studio Code